-We opted not to eat in Aguas Calientes town as I wanted to be as close as possible to the sanctuary after we ate so all we would have to do is leave the restaurant and basically walk to the entrance.
-Belmond Sanctuary Lodge also serves buffet so we knew there would not be any wait time to receive our food.
+We opted not to eat in Aguas Calientes town as I wanted to be as close as possible to the Machu Picchu sanctuary after we ate, so all we would have to do was leave the restaurant and basically walk to the entrance.
+Belmond Sanctuary Lodge also serves lunch buffet-style, so we knew there would not be any wait time to receive our food.

 We were glad we decided to eat at the Tinkuy Buffet Restaurant at the Belmond Sanctuary Lodge.
 The buffet ensured that the boys would not have an issue picking something to eat, especially when it came to dessert!
 More importantly, the food quality was great.
 With our stomachs full, we headed to the entrance.

-Tip: Right after the entrance, there is a bank of lockers where people can store any extra items they do not want to carry around.
+Pro-Tip: Right after the entrance, there is a bank of lockers where people can store any extra items they do not want to carry around.

 Agricultural Sector of Machu Picchu Sanctuary

 After taking hundreds of pictures, we proceeded to explore the Agricultural section with a stop at the Guardian’s house.
 It is one of the few structures in Machu Picchu with a reconstructed roof.
 It also only had three walls (also known as a wayrana).
-We learned how it is thought to have an astronomical function.
+We learned how it is thought to have had an astronomical function.

 Urban Sector of Machu Picchu Sanctuary

 After taking in the scenic views of Machu Picchu from the guardhouse, we slowly began making our way down the steep staircase toward the city itself.
 The children needed a bit of help with the tall, uneven stairs.
 While the photos make everything sound incredibly steep, the edges are fairly layered, so while it’s good to keep children in Machu Picchu close by, very few of the areas are actually as dangerous as they appear in photos.